DESIRE IS DEPENDENT ON FOCUSING

 There is a misleading misconception in religious and spiritual circles, that the senses lead to worldly desire.

-The senses can only lead to wanting and wordly desire when they are focusing.
+The senses can only lead to wanting and worldly desire when they are focusing.

-Wanting and worldly desire are always intrinsically connected with focusing.
-They're caused in part by focusing, and they always result in focusing.
+Wanting and sensory/worldly desire are always intrinsically connected with focusing.

 In order for animals to use the panoramic senses with any intensity, it is necessary for them to stop focusing on what they are doing, wanting, and getting.
-Panoramic sensing is the easiest, most natural and obvious way to neutralise thinking, and to temporarily interrupt all sensory desire and wanting.
+Panoramic sensing is the natural way to stop doing, wanting, and getting, and to neutralise all sensory desire and wanting.

 Animals use their panoramic senses to stay safe, and to want nothing more than just that.
 Predatory animals often develop a way of combining their focused and panoramic vision.
 Using the awareness of change and movement to hunt for prey.
 Under the influence of focusing, again we have a connection with wanting.

 (But, of all the possibilities, it seems, there is the most likelihood of sensual desire if you close the eyes and ears, and are left at the mercy of abstract thoughts.)